Skip to content

 Known Limitations

-• No validation of the onboarding status value itself
+• No validation of the new status value - any string can be set as the onboarding status

-• Error message is generic and doesn't specify the exact reason for failure (user not found vs. multiple users found)
+• Error messages are generic and don't specify the exact reason for failure (e.g., user not found vs. multiple users found)

 Setup Instructions

-1. Import the Workflow: Import this workflow into your n8n instance
+1. Import the Workflow: Import the JSON into your n8n instance

 2. Configure Database Credentials: